Reahana/Reahana/README.md

 Skills: JS/PHP/JQuery/HTML/CSS/Bootstrap/Laravel/Nodejs

-- 🔭 I’m currently working on PHP project
+- 🔭 I’m currently working on Laravel project
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning PHP Laravel
 - 👯 I’m looking to collaborate on  with other Developers
 - 🤔 I’m looking for help with nodejs & react